haskell-streaming/streaming/README.md

 The freely generated stream on a streamable functor
 ----------------------------------------------------

+(This section is a rather abstract defense of the inevitability of the leading type we are discussing, `Stream f m r` ; it may be well to skip to the next section.)

 As soon as you consider the idea of an effectful stream of any kind whatsoever, for example, a stream of bytes from a handle, however constituted, you will inevitably be forced to contemplate the idea of a streaming *succession* of *just such streams*.
 Thus, for example, however you imagine your bytes streaming from a handle, you will want to consider a *succession* of *such streams* divided on newlines.